jessb-epicodus/mr-robogers-neighborhood/readme.md

 User Input: 23
 Expected outcome: 1, Boop!, Won't you be my neighbor?, 4...
 22,  Won't you be my neighbor?

-Test/objective:  Function should replace any number containing 1 with "Beep!" & will not overwrite where also conatining 3 or 2.
+Test/objective:  Should replace any number containing 1 with "Beep!" & will not overwrite where also conatining 3 or 2.
 Code: ...
     } else if (numString.includes("1")) {
       numArray.push("Beep!");